-Html5 is, predictably, the fifth version of HyperText Markup Language—this is the basic and pretty much universal code that underlies web pages.
-HTML rivals other tools like Flash and Silverlight, which are all designed to enable effects and multimedia within your browser (think: animation, music, and movies).
-Basically, html5 is the technical recipe behind your interactive content.
+What makes H5P a worthy investment is the way it allows eLearning programs to make the most of HTML5, the fifth version of HyperText Markup Language.
+In essence, it is the basic universal code that underlies web pages.
+HTML rivals other tools like Flash and Silverlight, the technical geniuses behind enabling multimedia and interactive content within your browser (think: animation, music, and movies).

 The great thing about having interactive content in your eLearning toolkit is that it opens up new possibilities for learners and instructors.
-For learners working through courses at their own pace, interactive video helps to replicate the live learning experience, reducing the risk of scroll fatigue.
+For learners working through courses at their own pace, interactive video helps to replicate live learning experiences, reducing the risk of scroll fatigue.

 For non-linear courses using microlearning or adaptive learning, interactive content often becomes a foundational aspect—offering learners the chance to personalize their experience.